ISucena/SkillsResume/README.md

 <h2> Certifications </h2>
 <details><summary>COMPTIA Security+</summary>
   <h4> Description: </h4>
-  I am working towards the COMPTIA Security+ Certification and studying with <a href="https://www.testout.com">Testout.</a>
+  I am working towards the COMPTIA Security+ Certification and studying with <a href="https://www.testout.com">Testout.</a> I am also doing in-class quizzes and participating in discussions over the questions facilitated by my professor.
 </details>
 <br>